-- Continued Probation.
-The recommendation for continued probation might be made if there is improvement in the GPA that would suggest that the student could reach the GPA required for graduation within a reasonable period, or if the low cumulative GPA seems to be the result of an isolated semester of poor grades.
-If a student is permitted to continue on probation for a second semester, the hearing will be repeated if the conditions for satisfactory academic progress are not met after the end of the second probationary semester. - 2.
-Dismissal.
-If academic progress is not being made at the end of the probationary semester, the Dean may recommend that the faculty act to dismiss a student immediately.
+1. Continued Probation.
+The recommendation for continued probation might be made if there is may recommend that the faculty act to dismiss a student immediately.
 A student cannot apply for re-admission after dismissal for academic reasons for at least one year (two semesters) following the dismissal.
 Re-admission is contingent upon the approval of the Admissions Committee.